Last updated: 10/10/2023

 While the weighted overall score is used by most medical schools in Australia, it is known that University of Melbourne, University of Sydney and University of Queensland weigh each section equally.

 The test results are valid for up to four consecutive years in Australia.
-This means if you apply in 2023 for entry in 2024, the following results can be used: September 2019, May 2020, September 2020, March 2021, September 2021, March 2022, September 2022 and March 2023.
-There is also no limit on the number of times you can sit the GAMSAT but you can only sit once in a testing cycle.
+This means if you apply in 2024 for entry in 2025, the following results can be used: September 2020, March 2021, September 2021, March 2022, September 2022, March 2023, September 2023, and March 2024.
+There is also no limit on the number of times you can sit the GAMSAT, but you can only sit it once per test window (i.e. once in March and once in September).

 Check out the official ACER website for further details

 Need a helping hand with your GAMSAT preparation?
-Check out our GAMSAT Online Course – it simulates the new digital GAMSAT and provides 5 unique mock exams, 59 tutorials, mock exam essay prompts and a question bank with over 700 GAMSAT-style questions.
+Check out our GAMSAT Online Course – it simulates the new digital GAMSAT and provides 7 unique mock exams, 50+ tutorials, mock exam essay prompts, and a question bank with over 2,000 GAMSAT-style questions.
 Prices start at just $35.

 The MCAT is a standardised examination administered by the Association of American Medical Colleges (AAMC) and is required by many graduate entry medical programmes in Australia for international applicants (usually either GAMSAT or MCAT is required).